heet077/SmartTrack/README.md

 3. Configure Supabase:
    - Create a new Supabase project
-   - Copy your Supabase URL and anon key
-   - Create a `.env` file in the project root
-   - Add your Supabase credentials:
-     ```
-     SUPABASE_URL=your_supabase_url
-     SUPABASE_ANON_KEY=your_anon_key
-     ```
+   - Set up the database using migrations in `/supabase/migrations`
+   - Configure environment variables

 4. Run the application:
    ```bash
    flutter run
    ```

-## Database Schema

-The system uses the following main tables:
-- `instructors`: Professor information
-- `students`: Student records
+## 📱 Supported Platforms

-- `courses`: Course details
+- Android
-- `course_assignments`: Course-professor assignments
+- iOS
-- `attendance_records`: Student attendance data
+- Web (Progressive Web App)

-## Contributing
+## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## 💬 Support

+For support:
-For support, email [your-email@domain.com] or open an issue in the repository.
+- Open an issue in the repository
+- Contact the development team
+- Check the documentation

-## Acknowledgments
+## 🙏 Acknowledgments

 - Flutter team for the amazing framework
-- Supabase for the backend infrastructure
+- Supabase for the robust backend infrastructure
 - All contributors who have helped shape this project

+---
+⭐ If you find this project helpful, please consider giving it a star!